openframeworks/ofBook/chapters/project_joel/chapter.md

 _Relating to or denoting the current geological age, viewed as the period during which human activity has been been the dominant influence on climate and the environment._

+Anthropocene, an body reactive interactive video installation for Greenpeace as part of their field at Glastonbury 2013.

-To see the finished project as part of a wider video all about the Greenpeace Field at Glastonbury 2013, please see the YouTube link below:
+To see the finished project as part of a wider event please see the YouTube link below:

 http://youtu.be/LwokmKqT0og?t=1m12s